ndaskalovic/Postgres-Python-library/README.md

-# postgres python library
+# Postgres Python library
- A python library for interfacting and querying a Postgres databadse
+ A Python library for interfacing and querying Postgres databases